chloeanz04/CDC-Diabetes-Health-Indicators-Analysis/README.md

 The **Random Forest** model is the most suitable for accurately predicting diabetes status based on input features.
 This allows for early detection of the disease and provides patients with appropriate treatment options tailored to their current condition.

 <p align="center">
-  <strong>Multi-class classification problem with health-related features</strong>
+  <strong>3.
+Multi-class classification problem with health-related features</strong>
 </p>

 <div align="center">